codesharedot/dex-price/README.md

-# bluzelle price
+# oneroot-network price

-Gets the bluzelle price with Python (from JSON).
+Gets the oneroot-network price with Python (from JSON).

 https://pythonbasics.org